 As much as I love Google, I want somebody educated telling me what’s going on and if there could be an issue with clashing medications.
-Instead of going to the doctor I went and saw a local pharmacist and I am very glad I did, because through our conversation, I found out one of the medications I was taking could react with the one tablet thrush treatment, so I ended up going with the 3 day cream … and we all know how fun that is ha.
+Before going to the doctor I went and saw a local pharmacist and I am very glad I did, because through our conversation, I found out one of the medications I was taking could react with the treatment I was going to ask for, so I ended up going with a different option they recommended which wouldn’t have adverse reactions.

 - Minor ailments